Fed ends bond buying, shows confidence in U.S. recovery

 Millennial love for Snapchat extends to the stock

-WASHINGTON The Federal Reserve on Wednesday ended its monthly bond purchase programme and dropped a characterisation of U.S. labour market slack as "significant" in a show of confidence in the economy's prospects.
+WASHINGTON The Federal Reserve on Wednesday ended its monthly bond purchase program and dropped a characterization of U.S. labor market slack as "significant" in a show of confidence in the economy's prospects.

 In a statement after a two-day meeting, the central bank largely dismissed recent financial market volatility, dimming growth in Europe and a weak inflation outlook as unlikely to undercut progress toward its unemployment and inflation goals.

-"On balance, a range of labour market indicators suggests that underutilisation of labour resources is gradually diminishing," the Fed's policy panel said in an important departure from prior statements, which had described the slack as "significant."
+"On balance, a range of labor market indicators suggests that underutilization of labor resources is gradually diminishing," the Fed's policy panel said in an important departure from prior statements, which had described the slack as "significant."

 "The committee continues to see sufficient underlying strength in the broader economy," it said.